ntnq4/Cassiopee-Parkinson-detection-through-voice/README.md

-# Cassiopee-Parkinson-detection-through-voice
-Study of Longitudinal (temporal) Voice Features for Early  Detection and Monitoring of Parkinson’s Disease
+# 82 - Study of Longitudinal Voice Features for Early Detection and Monitoring of Parkinson’s Disease